goderich/dissertation/dissertation.md

 There are numerous synchronic phonological alternations in both consonants and vowels in Atayal dialects.
 Some of these are common to many dialects, while others are restricted to just one or two.

-The sound alternations that are shared between various dialects can be either inherited from Proto-Atayal or be the result of linguistic drift, whereby a sound change occurs separately in various dialects.
-These are relatively easy to distinguish with the comparative data at hand.
+The sound alternations that are shared between various dialects can be either inherited from Proto-Atayal or be the result of linguistic drift, whereby a sound change occurs separately in different dialects.
+The two cases are relatively easy to distinguish with the comparative data at hand.
 Instances of both the inherited alternations and drift-induced alternations are given in this section.
+This is not meant to be a comprehensive list, but it includes the major alternations that can be found in various Atayal dialects.

 ### Consonant alternations {#sec:consonant-alternations}